How much does a Quooker tap cost and is it worth the investment?

 Here's a run-down of what some of the products from these brands will cost:

-- Qettle taps offer filtered and boiling water instantly and start from £495, although they also offer the Qettle Mini which costs from just £395.
+- Qettle taps offer filtered and boiling water instantly and start from £545, although they also offer the Qettle Mini (available on Amazon) which starts at £480.

-- While InSinkErator offer a wide range starting from £324 for their GN1100 Novara Steaming Hot Water Tap which is designed to sit alongside your main tap.
+- InSinkErator offer a wide range, starting from £334 for their GN1100 Novara Steaming Hot Water Tap which is designed to sit alongside your main tap.
 It dispenses instant filtered hot water and comes with a 2.5-litre tank and filter.

 How do boiling water taps work?